dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 [!code-csharp[HelloCosmos](../../../../samples/core/Cosmos/ModelBuilding/Sample.cs?name=HelloCosmos)]

 > [!IMPORTANT]
-> Calling `EnsureCreated` is necessary to create the required collections and insert the [seed data](../../modeling/data-seeding.md) if present in the model.
+> Calling `EnsureCreated` is necessary to create the required containers and insert the [seed data](../../modeling/data-seeding.md) if present in the model.
 However `EnsureCreated` should only be called during deployment, not normal operation, as it may cause performance issues.

-## Cosmos-specific Model Customization
+## Cosmos-specific model customization

 By default all entity types are mapped to the same container, named after the derived context (`"OrderContext"` in this case).
 To change the default container name use `HasDefaultContainer`: